 So you have a new custom blog design, and you’re all fired up and ready to create your first post!
 That’s great, as the whole point of blog design is to create something that frames your blog content, which is really the heart of your blog.
 Setting up a WordPress blog post is easy, but it’s nice to have a step-by-step guide to show you exactly how to set up your blog post.
+You can watch the video here or scroll down for a visual step-by-step guide.
 Hint: you can click on each screenshot to enlarge the image.

 In your blog dashboard, go to Posts > Add New.